-At the present moment, the risk that the UK will leave the EU on 31 October 2019 without a deal remains high.
+Following recent developments in Parliament, the risk that the UK will leave the EU on 31 October 2019 without a deal has now diminished.
+However, given the Government’s determination to respect the result of 2016’s referendum, it is still important for businesses to prepare for the possibility of leaving the EU without a deal at a future point.
 If your organisation receives personal data from other countries, in particular the EEA, it is important that you have contingencies in place so that you can continue receiving personal data lawfully.
 While this note is intended to provide guidance, it does not replace legal advice.

 The UK’s data protection regime is currently governed by the EU’s General Data Protection Regulations (GDPR) and the UK’s Data Protection Act 2018 (DPA 2018).
 If your organisation receives personal data from the EEA you will still need to abide by both GDPR and the DPA 2018 even after Brexit.